ItsHelloWod/xmlToOther/README.md

-# xmlToYolo
+# xmlToOther
-Object detection data transform from voc to yolo
+Object detection data transform from voc to yolo/coco

 A class VOC2YOLO is responsible for transformation of voc to yolo.